ansys/pymechanical/doc/source/user_guide_embedding/index.rst

   ns = DataModel.Project.Model.AddNamedSelection()
   ns.Name = "Jarvis"

-can be converted to a Python file, such as "file.py" with the following content:
+The above code can be written as a Python file, such as "file.py" with only the following content:

 .. code:: python

   ns = DataModel.Project.Model.AddNamedSelection()
   ns.Name = "Jarvis"

-and run inside mechanical using the command line
+That python file does not contain the PyMechanical import statements, and can inside Mechanical using the command line

 **On Windows**